belivinge/commands/Start.md

 To add the confirmation message we use the *Session.Put() method. - > ``app.session.Put(r, "flash", "Snippet successfully created!")`` where the second parameter is the key for the data
 To retrieve the data we use the *Session.Get() method or alternatively, the *Session.GetString which takes care of the type conversion
 Then to remove it, we use the *Session.PopString() method

+**Security Improvements**

+- create a self-signed TLS certification
+- all responses and requests are served securely over HTTPS
+- sensible tweaks to the default TLS settings
+- set connection timeouts to prevent slow-client attacks

+HTTPS is essentially HTTP sent across a TLS (Transport Layer Security) connection.
+Because it's sent over a TLS connection the data is encrypted and signed, which helps ensure its privacy and integrity during transit.

+TLS - > modern version of SSL (Secure Sockets Layer).

+To start using HTTPS, generate a TLS certificate.
+For development purposes the simplest thing to do is to generate own self-signed certificate.

+``go run /usr/local/go/src/crypto/tls/generate_cert.go --rsa-bits=2048 --host=localhost``

+how it works:
+1. Generates a 2048-bit RSA key, which is cryptographically secure - > public and private key
+2. It then stores the private key in a key.pem file, and generates a self-signed TLS certificate for the localhost containing public key which is stored then in a cert.pem file.